rdrkt/leafblower/README.md

 ###The PHP Controller:###

-All Blocks live in ``admin/app/Lib/Blocks``.
+All Blocks live in ``admin/app/Lib/Block``.
 They are vanilla PHP.
 All you have to do is implement your own version of ``display()`` which accepts an array of options and then outputs an array to send to your display JavaScript.

-> class ClockBlock extends Block {
+> class ClockBlock extends BaseBlock {
 >
->   public function display($options){
+>   public static function display($options){
 >     return date('h:i:s A');
 >   }
 >